 - Teacher’s Forum

 - My Account

 *The birth of James Hewlett is celebrated on this date in 1778.
-He was a Black actor, a tailor and waiter who also performed on-man shows.
+He was a Black actor, a tailor, and a waiter who also performed one-man shows.

 Hewlett started performing as a vocalist and as an actor described as "Shakespeare's proud Representative" in African Grove when it was just an exhibition held in Brown's tea garden.
 He is most known for starring in African Grove's performance of Richard III.
 A December 22, 1825 article in The Star said, “Hewlett…must have had a natural talent for theatrical performances and an excellent voice, or he could never have surmounted his early difficulties".